-Academic Outreach delivers courses over the Internet directly to the student’s computer online.
-Students are instructed through a secured Internet site, and where they interact with their professors and other students online. complete lessons.
-Online courses accommodate the educational needs of individuals who have access to and experience with a computer and the Internet.
+Academic Outreach delivers courses over the internet directly to the student’s computer online.
+Students are instructed through a secured internet site, and where they interact with their professors and other students online.
+Online courses accommodate the educational needs of individuals who have access to and experience with a computer and the internet.

 The Intercampus Interactive Telecommunication System (IITS) is a network of conference rooms connected to a statewide videoconferencing network.
 Approximately 30 sites throughout Alabama are equipped with cameras, monitors, and other devices that allow teachers and students to interact as if they were in the same room.
 Presenters use traditional visuals, such as PowerPoint presentations, overheads, and videotape/DVD as well as digital options unique to IITS.

 Designed to meet the needs of both part-time and full-time students, Weekend College offers a number of courses in the fall, spring, and summer on Friday evenings and Saturday mornings and afternoons.
 Scheduling weekend classes is especially convenient for part-time students who would like to pursue academic studies while working.